 Fast Track to Coastal Passage Making Courses

 All rates are per person.
 Double occupancy means two people are signing up to take the course together and sharing a room ashore and a cabin on the boat.
 Single means private room ashore and private cabin aboard the boat.
-FTCPM refers to the complete Fast Track Course which includes Coastal Navigation.
-CPM rates assume you already have Coastal Navigation certification and are taking just the Coastal Passage Making course.
+FTCPM refers to the complete Fast Track Course to Coastal Passage Making Course which includes two days of Coastal Navigation before boarding the boats.
+CPM rates assume you already have Coastal Navigation certification and are taking just the Coastal Passage Making Course.

 From Captiva Island, Florida

 - January 7-14, 2017: On Leopard 48 catamaran – FTCPM $5340 double occupancy, $5790 single; CPM $4495 double occupancy, $4645 single

 - January 21-28, 2017: On Jeanneau 439 monohull – FTCPM $5225 double occupancy, $5675 single; CPM $4380 double occupancy, $4530 single

 - May 13-20, 2017: On Leopard 48 catamaran – FTCPM $5475 double occupancy, $6055 single; CPM $4540 double occupancy, $4730 single

 - June 10-17, 2017: On Jeanneau 439 monohull – FTCPM $5105 double occupancy, $5430 single; CPM $4340 double occupancy, $4450 single